trannguyenhung011086/resume-analyzer/README.md

 ## Backend (apps/backend)

-The backend is a simple Express.js app which expose a POST endpoint `/api/get-answer` to pass the question for the document to multiple methods from `langchain` library to retrieve the final answer.
+The backend is an Express.js app which expose an endpoint `POST /api/retrieve-answer` to pass the question for the document to multiple methods from `langchain` library to retrieve the final answer.

 Overall flow will be like this:
 ![Flow](apps/backend/src/assets/flow.png)